justincrosbie/passkeyme-docs/docs/glossary.md

 - Used when building custom authentication interfaces

 ### **App ID**
-Your unique PasskeyMe application identifier used to configure authentication settings and scope permissions.
+Your unique Passkeyme application identifier used to configure authentication settings and scope permissions.

 ### **Redirect URI**
 The URL where users are sent after completing authentication, used for OAuth callback handling.